To be completely honest, I hate holiday shopping.

 20 Consumable Holiday Gifts from Black-Owned Businesses

-Over the last couple of weeks, I’ve done a ton of research, so that I could share with you some of the best black-owned businesses selling consumable holiday gifts.
+Over the last year, I’ve done a ton of research.
+I wanted to find the best possible gifts from black-owned businesses and share them with you.
 I did a lot of research online.
 I also reached out to my social media networks to learn what products people love.

 Here are a few gifts from black-owned businesses that made the top 20 list.
 As a quick note, I’m choosing my own holiday gifts from this list.
 Since my friends and family have access to my blog, I needed to throw a number of really awesome red herrings in here.